jamietanna/sarahseewhy.github.io/_posts/2020-09-24-on-mental-health.md

 Psychologists don't know why some walk away from trauma without a mental scratch and others are haunted for the rest of their lives.
 I'm in the latter group.

 Over the years I've learned what contributes to an attack.
-They're infrequent but can be devastating.
+The attacks are infrequent but can be devastating.

 Frustratingly, it's still challenging to pinpoint the complex interplay of variables and I can be blindsided by interactions.